ufyTeX/luaharfbuzz/README-win.md

 * Copy  _harfbuzz-vs14.dll_ to _C:\Windows\System32_.
 This is where running programs can locate the Harfbuzz DLL.

 ## Installing Lua and LuaRocks
 It is highly recommended that you install Lua 5.2 and LuaRocks in a sandboxed environment on your machine.
 [Hererocks] makes it dead simple to do on Windows.
+Make sure you have installed Python first.
+On my system, I just did `chocolatey install python`.

 [Hererocks]:https://github.com/mpeterv/hererocks

 ```
+chocolatey install python
 wget https://raw.githubusercontent.com/mpeterv/hererocks/latest/hererocks.py
-hererocks lua52 -l5.2 -rlatest
+python hererocks.py lua52 -l5.2 -rlatest
 source lua52/bin/activate
 ```
 ## Install _luaharfbuzz_